Minsu386/til/GRC/Next Steps.md

-RC Analyst Course – What Next?
+GRC Analyst Course – What Next?
 What jobs use the skills from the GRC Analyst Course?
 • There are two categories of jobs that you should consider: Internal & External GRC Analysts
 o An internal GRC Analyst works for one company and could be asked to work with diBerent